-TransRep is excited to announce their second
+TransRep is excited to announce their third

 National Recruiting and Retention Symposium

 taking place on May 25th & 26th, 2022

 8am — 4pm

 What Industry Leaders are saying...

 For years the Private sector did not have to actively recruit, most Private Fleets had a waiting list of drivers who wanted to work for the best of the best.
 In recent times that has changed, while Private Fleets are able to fill the seats still for the most part, the competition for talent is stronger, and the supply of qualified drivers is waning…Private Fleets must now become more involved in actively recruiting the driver of tomorrow today, if they don’t the seats won’t remain full for long.

 From what I see, recruiting is not the problem or an issue.
 Companies are pretty good at recruiting.
 It is the retention that is the issue.
 Companies need to learn to retain the drivers that they recruit.
 They need to listen to the drivers.
 Find out what the drivers issues and concerns are and then do everything to fix their company.
 From what I see, most companies are too eager to please the shippers (the one that pay the bills) and either refuse to listen to the drivers or just plain abuse them.

 When recruiting, it is more than about catching fish in a net.
 If relationships are two-sided, then so it is with recruiting.
 While your organization is recruiting candidates, your candidates are also recruiting you.
 The focus should be on establishing a foundation of vision, values and culture and subsequently building relationships with candidates that are mutually aligned with that foundation.
 This serves to foster longer term partnerships between organization and employee.
 There is nothing that instills more confidence in an organization than their ability to retain longstanding loyal employees.
 That speaks volumes about the company culture and credibility.
 An organization has reached ultimate success in their strategy when they are no longer seeking, but sought out.